hclcnx/connections-msp/customizations/person_component/README.md

 ## Overview
 The customize-profile extension allows you to add, modify, or delete the buttons in the 'My Profile'page.
 This JavaScript code uses the [Dojo Toolkit API](https://dojotoolkit.org/api/?qs=1.9); see online documentation for help.

-The following shows an example customization where a button has been added:
+The following shows an example customization where a button (Bill's Files) has been added:

 <img src="../../doc/images/custom-profile.png" width="300x"/>